 - Comparison of proposed SBTs to the Climate Action Plans (CAPs) or similar documents were examined for each location

 - Outline of next steps to pursue, including guidance on Scope 3 targets and requirements

 The client was able to set a SBT knowing the full context of their emissions profile and using comparisons between their goals and similar organization's goals.
 A key part of this project was assessing a range of possible SBTs against the level of ambition of carbon reduction goals set by municipalities where the client had operations.
 This emphasized the importance of local context; a company’s target must be in line with the global ambition, but it also should be tailored to a businesses’ industry and impacts.

 As a result of the project, the client was able to utilize the next steps provided by Antea Group to make meaningful progress that aligns with their organizational values.
 Overall, setting a SBT is the easy part.
-The challenge comes from the upfront work such as inventorying GHG emissions, securing internal buy-in, etc. and then following SBT finalization (how will we achieve this ambitious goal?).
+The challenge comes from the upfront work, such as inventorying GHG emissions and securing internal buy-in, and then following an SBT finalization plan to achieve the ambitious goals that have been set.